SteveJustin1963/tec-MINT/MINT2 MANUAL sj ver.md

 output to screen
 - but it will work with big bang serial code in MINT source code
-- you can simualte a interrupt by jumping to one of the RST addresses.
+- you can simulate a interrupt by jumping to one of the RST addresses.
 - Eg RST 1 is at $0008 then :Z `hello!` ; // will execute

 - eg